G-FM7XW4HT16

 Conclusion

 We offer internal workshops to assist you in learning how to prepare and use mediation.
+Contact us at info@mediateworks.com.

-Would you be interested in attending a one hour online information session on how to use and prepare for mediation?
+Would you be interested in attending a one-hour online information session on how to use and prepare for mediation?

 I am keen to attend a one hour workshop on how to use and prepare for mediation?